Afro-Nordic Feminisms Working Group goes to University of Iceland

 Read the full ISSG article here.

-Mana Kia, Director of the New CSSD WG Alternative Ways of Being, Receives Award for Community Building & Engagement at Humanities Faculty Recognition Awards
+Mana Kia, Director of the New CSSD WG Alternative Modes of Being, Receives Award for Community Building & Engagement at Humanities Faculty Recognition Awards

 Extractive Media to Co-Sponsor Event with the South Asia Institute at Columbia